ellamcknight/Biofouling_research/README.md

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/environs.png?raw=true)

-To correct the salinity data I modelled salinity over time, extracted the residuals and incorporated these data into the model.
+To correct the salinity data, it was modelled over time and the residuals were extracted; these data were incorporated into the model.
 There were also periods of erroneous data due to metre malfunctioning causing the data to flat line at zero; these data were removed.
 Below are the salinity residuals from running a linear regression on the salinity measurements for (a) Millbay and (b) Queen Anne’s Battery.
 These data were implemented into the Generalised Additive Mixed Models.

 ![alt text](https://github.com/ellamcknight/Biofouling_research/blob/main/Images/residuals.png?raw=true)